Welcome to the Thévenin Lab

 As such, our work is applied, fundamental, highly interdisciplinary, and draws upon areas such as peptide and protein chemistry, biochemistry, biophysics, molecular, cellular and structural biology, cell signaling, and oncology.

-Ongoing projects are aimed at selectively targeting and delivering immunological agents and bacteria to tumors, and at identifying the structural requirements for the dimerization of an understudied, but essential family of membrane receptors, the receptor protein-tyrosine phosphatases (RPTPs).
+Ongoing projects are aimed at selectively targeting and delivering immunological agents and bacteria to tumors, and at identifying the structural requirements for the dimerization of an understudied but essential family of membrane receptors, the receptor protein-tyrosine phosphatases (RPTPs).

-We are currently funbed by the NIH (R01GM139998, R01GM143320, R21CA259800 and R21CA267087) and the Charles Kaufman Foundation (New Initiative Research Award).
+We are currently funded by the NIH (R01GM139998, R01GM14332, and R01GM145991).